waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - The scientist in the Cinnabar Lab Fossil Room at (5,3) can 'un-revive' a fossil Pokémon.
 (Result: Dialogue was generic, asked for a fossil item).
     - The scientist in the Cinnabar Lab Fossil Room at (8,3) can 'un-revive' a fossil Pokémon.
 (Result: Dialogue confirmed he only revives fossil items, does not reverse the process).
     - Presenting the revived HELIX fossil Pokémon to the Rocket Grunt on B2F will trigger a new event.
 (Result: Dialogue unchanged, still demands a fossil item).
-- **Hypothesis 1 (Top Priority):** The 'fossil' the Rocket Grunt wants is the MOON STONE.
+- **Hypothesis 1 (Failed):** The 'fossil' the Rocket Grunt wants is the MOON STONE.
 (Reasoning: Wordplay and context of being in Mt.
 Moon).
+(Result: Dialogue unchanged).
 - **Hypothesis 2:** A specific, non-fossil Pokémon from Mt.
 Moon (e.g., Geodude) will satisfy the Grunt.
 (Reasoning: Subverting expectations by reinterpreting 'fossil').
 - **Hypothesis 3:** The Hiker on Mt.
 Moon 1F at (6,7) is part of a chained quest and must be dealt with first.
 (Reasoning: Two path-blockers in one dungeon is suspicious).
 - **Hypothesis 4:** The fossil is a hidden item on the ground, requiring a move like Dig.
 (Reasoning: A common ROM hack method for hiding key items).